factsheet – cat-proof fencing and enclosures

 It is possible to design a garden that is wildlife-friendly as well as providing safe and interesting space for your cat; contact your local wildlife community group, WIRES, or the environment department of your local council to discuss the most sensitive and suitable options for your garden.

 Whatever your final design, it is very important to supervise your cats in their new enclosure in order to observe their behaviour and make sure that they are unable to escape.
-Some cats will find ingenious ways to thwart the enclosure that didn’t occur to the designer.
+Some cats will find ingenious ways to thwart the enclosure that didn’t occur to the designer and some cats may simply prefer to be inside with you than in an enclosure.

 In most local government areas in Australia, fence extensions and raising the height of your fence is legal unless extending beyond your property boundaries.
 That said, you should still check with your local council, and most importantly your neighbours, in order to gain their approval.